 DeGennaro has devoted his career to saving lives through drug discovery – first in academic research, later directing drug development at several pharmaceutical companies.
 At LLS he has found the perfect intersection of science and patient care, overseeing the funding of cutting-edge research, supporting patients and engaging in patient advocacy work.
 In addition to providing leadership and vision for his staff, he is committed to keeping a significant constituency of volunteers motivated and dedicated to the organization, which includes oversight over a breadth of national fundraising campaigns including the iconic Team In Training and Light The Night.

-DeGennaro has more than 25 years of research, drug development and executive management experience in academic and private sector settings.
-He received his doctorate in biochemistry from the University of California at San Francisco and did his post-doctoral research at the Yale University School of Medicine.
+After receiving his doctorate in biochemistry from the University of California at San Francisco, DeGennaro did his post-doctoral research at the Yale University School of Medicine.
 His previous academic appointments include research group leader, Max Planck Institute in Munich, Germany, where his laboratory was among the first to clone genes expressed exclusively in the nervous system; and associate professor of neurology and cell biology, University of Massachusetts Medical School.